eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/page_adoption-view.md

 ### Terminology

 The following figure is also a non-normative part of CX-0002 "Digital Twins in Catena-X" v2.0.0.
-When published, that standard can be found in the [Catena-X standard library](https://catena-x.net/de/standard-library).
+All standards can be found in the [Catena-X standard library](https://catena-x.net/de/standard-library).
 ![How words relate in the DT Kit](assets/img/DTKIT_terminology.svg)